ffromani/numainfo_exporter/README.md

   interface -the tool can for example also feed a CRD-, but doing so allows to integrate nicely with the ongoing (202004) efforts to enhance the kubernetes scheduler, like the [telemetry-aware scheduling](https://github.com/intel/telemetry-aware-scheduling).

+## Open issues

+1. In rapidly-changing (pods created/destroyed frequently) the data reported by `numainfo_exporter` can get stale fast because the reporting is completely asynchronous with respect to the kubelet.
+   This cannot be fixed, and can only be improved by making the `numainfo_exporter` push updates, which doesn't fit the prometheus model.
+2. There is no way to avoid races with kubelet. `numainfo_exporter`.
+This means some pull cycles may unpredictably return no fresh data.
+   This cannot be fixed.
+The only way to avoid that is extend the kubelet to export the same data `numainfo_exporter` provides (e.g. new API).
+3. There is a dependency on the (private) checkpoint files internal format.
+Each version of `numainfo_exporter` is tied to a specific kubernetes version.
+This can be improved somehow, but never really solved.

+Please note that only the bullet point 3 above is `numainfo_exporter` specific.
+The other bullet points affect any *external* tool which peeks into the kubelet state.

 ## Requirements:

 `numainfo_exporter` works with and requires kubernetes >= 1.18.0.